schwallergroup/TangoStar/README.md

 ```bash
 sh setup_data.sh
 ```
 Once you have executed the above script skip straight to Section 3.
-Otherwise, you can download the files manually from the link below.
+If there are issues with the script, you can download the files manually from the link below.

 Download the pre-trained model weights [at this link](https://figshare.com/articles/preprint/25956076).
 Unzip the contents of `desp_data.zip` into `/desp/data/`.